 I receive a lot of emails every day.
 I try to answer each and every email and comments on Facebook and Twitter.
 I prefer communication on social media as this gives opportunities to others to read the questions and participate along with me.
 There is always some question which everyone likes to read and remember.
 Here is one of the questions which I received in email.
+How to replace a column name in multiple stored procedure efficiently and quickly?
 I believe the same question will be there any many developers who are beginning with SQL Server.
 I decided to blog about it so everyone can read it and participate.

 “I am beginner in SQL Server.
 I have a very interesting situation and need your help.